matthieuboisgontier/Sit_Reward_EEG/README.md

 EEG processing history files are available at: https://auburn.box.com/s/mqbfhk0tbamj2hyq4oh3wxropeh8an3u
 EEG exported data files are available at: https://auburn.box.com/s/2au12315j4ympdlbbay9cwg99jmnh4bh
 The EEG signal processing record spreadsheet is in the main directory.

+## Material
+Files to run the Presentation software script that presents the experimental stimuli.